kparc/kcc/README.md

 ```

 <a name="typ-name"></a>
 A type called **name** is the same idea as **internalized string** found in some other languages.
-This means that a single instance of an arbitrarily long string can be placed into a global hash table that persists for a lifetime of a k process and can later be referenced by its hash key as many times as necessary without creating additional copies of the string.
+This means that a single instance of an arbitrarily long string can be placed into a global hash table that persists for a lifetime of a 𝒌 process and can later be referenced by its hash key as many times as necessary without creating additional copies of the string.

-We could say that in case of names k actually passes *references* instead of *values*, but they are not pointers and there is no arithmetic defined for them.
+We could say that in case of names 𝒌 actually passes *references* instead of *values*, but they are not pointers and there is no arithmetic defined for them.
 Names come handy in many situations, for now lets just see how they quack:

 ```q
  a:`kei              /"kei" is now internalized